trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>How to run script as another user without password?</b></summary><br>

-For example (with <code>visudo</code> command):
+For example (with `visudo` command):

 ```bash
 user1 ALL=(user2) NOPASSWD: /opt/scripts/bin/generate.sh
 ```

 The command paths must be absolute!
-Then call <code>sudo -u user2 /opt/scripts/bin/generate.sh</code> from a user1 shell.
+Then call `sudo -u user2 /opt/scripts/bin/generate.sh` from a user1 shell.

 </details>